coder/coder/docs/install/kubernetes.md

 [latest version of Coder](https://github.com/coder/coder/releases/latest) locally in order to log in and manage templates.

+> Coder supports two release channels: mainline for the true latest version of
+> Coder, and stable for large enterprise deployments.
+Before installing your
+> control plane via Helm, please read the [Releases](./releases.md) document to
+> identify the best-suited release for your team, then specify the version using
+> Helm's `--version` flag.

+> The version flags for both stable and mainline are automatically filled in
+> this page.

 ## Install Coder with Helm

 1. Create a namespace for Coder, such as `coder`: